tres-framework/docs/routing.md

 ```

 ## Dynamic routes
 Let's say you are making a blog.
-You of course wouldn't make a new route for every single post.
+Of course you won't make a new route for every
+single post.
 You only make one dynamic route which can be used for all your blog posts.
 ```php
 Route::get('/blog/:id/:title', [
     'controller' => 'BlogController',